dpuelz/Quantitative-Reasoning-II/code/project.md

 # Discrimination in Medical School Admissions

 This project is a careful analysis of new data on medical school admissions from across the state of Texas.
-You will be the first to see and analyze this data except for me and a couple attorneys.
 Your task is to thoroughly investigate the following question:

 **Is there gender and race discrimination in Texas public medical schools?
 If yes, to what degree?**